Capital City Partnership works in four strategic areas.

 Read more about each of these strategies below.

 Joined Up for Families recognises that employability and supporting those on low incomes is at the heart of Edinburgh’s Child Poverty response.
 The strategy focuses on the priority family groups with the aim of ensuring a ‘no wrong door’ approach to flexible support and subsidised childcare.

-Capital City Partnership contract manages a range of services, including: The Intensive Family Support Service, Subsidised Childcare for Working Parents, Parental Employment Support fund, the Whole Family Equality Project and Maximise!
+Capital City Partnership contract manages a range of services, including: The Intensive Family Support Service, Subsidised Childcare for Working Parents, Parental Employability Support fund, the Whole Family Equality Project and Maximise!

-Projects are family-centred and holistic and incorporate advice and family support alongside help to gain and sustain work, education, and training.
+Projects are family-centered and holistic and incorporate advice and family support alongside help to gain and sustain work, education, and training.

 Joined Up for Jobs sets out the framework for a partnership of key agencies and frontline services to work together to help more people into employment, improve skills and reduce poverty through our Strategic Skills Pipeline and the new Enhanced Regional Skills Pipeline.